 The next question to address is {\em ``How stringent is SNR-ER"} under the DSBM model.
-As the following discussion shows, reallocation of nodes to new communities generates strong enough signal, and therefore SNR-ER may be easier to satisfy in practice than originally thought.
+As the following discussion shows, the reallocation of nodes to new communities generates strong enough signal, and therefore SNR-ER may be easier to satisfy in practice than one might suppose.